-The sash labels act as a prompt to remind laboratory workers to shut the sash when they are done working.
+The sash labels act as a prompt to remind laboratory workers to shut the sash when they are not actively working at the hood.
 They identify four key aspects for users:

-- Proper operating height of the fume hood sash
+- Maximum operating height of the fume hood sash

-- To keep sashes at proper operating height or lower
+- To keep sashes at max operating height or lower

 - The lower the sash position, the more energy can be saved